Deliver strategic initiatives

 Set up your initiatives to enable visibility beyond team-level work.

 Initiatives give you a high-level view of strategic, cross-team projects that can take months—or even years—to deliver.
 These projects are often hard to track with engineering tools because they’re spread across different boards and teams in your issue tracker.
-Swarmia consolidates all that information into a single view so you never lose focus of the bigger picture.
+Swarmia consolidates all that information into a single view so you never lose focus on the bigger picture.

 Initiatives show the big picture:

-• What has been already done and what is next
+• What has already been done and what is next

 • Is something stuck at the moment or at risk of getting dropped